streamoid/Animator-iOS/README.md

 ```
 You can change the preferred language any number of times after initializing.
 On calling `showCameraScreen` method to capture some image using the framwork, it can be seen that all screens in framework will have the language you have set previously.

-### Customize Animator Framework
+### Customize the framework

-Animator Framework supports customisation.
+Animator Framework supports customization.
 As of now user can customise icons and background colours.
 Many more to come...
 It is optional to do customization.
 If no custom params are set, we use the default icons and colours in SDK.
 After initializing an animator client in your application, you can specify the custom params you need to see the framework by using the following in framework: